 Your Skill Basis starts out as a +1 at first level, and every four levels goes up by any additional +1 (i.e., +2 at 4th level, +3 at 8th, +4 at 12th, and so on, to a maximum of +9 at 32nd level).
 Your Skill Basis increase reflects your greater knowledge of all things as you grow more world-wise, and can represent the 'school of hard knocks', the result of overhearing scholars talking in bars, hours of dedicated, solitary study, and many other things.
 Your Skill Basis increases in the same levels and for the same reasons that you get additional stat points as you level up: heroes are heroic, and their prowess is reflected in many ways.

-Determine the number of skill ranks your character gets based on his class and Intelligence modifier (and any other bonuses, such as the bonus received by humans).
-Then allocate these ranks to desired skills, but remember that you cannot have more ranks than your level in any one skill (for a starting character, this is usually one).
+Determine the number of skill points your character gets based on his class and Intelligence modifier (and any other bonuses, such as the bonus received by humans).
+Then allocate these points to desired skills, but remember that you cannot have more ranks in any one skill than your level (for a starting character, this is usually one).

-Each level thereafter, your character gains a number of skill ranks dependent upon your class plus your Intelligence modifier.
-Investing a rank in a skill represents a measure of training in that skill.
+Each level thereafter, your character gains a number of skill points dependent upon your class plus your Intelligence modifier.
+The number of points spent in a skill is considered your rank in that skill; each rank represents a measure of training in that skill.